Mozu/generator-mozu-actions/README.md

 npm install -g generator-mozu-actions grunt-cli
 ```

-Create a [Sync App](./docs/sync-app.md) and note the Application Key and Shared Secret.

 Make a new directory and `cd` into it:
 ```
 mkdir example && cd example